streuselcake/jslab/webserver-express/database-mongodb/readme.md

 Run the web server, by using the following command:

     node .

+Perhaps now rad the server's source code to find the routes or continue with Step 4. of this exercise.

-#### Step 4 Test the webserver (Browser and Shell 2.)
+#### Step 4.
+Different ways of calling the webserver (Browser and Shell 2.)

 Open the webapp by using the following link:

 http://localhost:3000/

-Note that this is currently a route that responds JSON-Data (this is visible in the HTTP-Response-Headers) You can now make POST, PUT, DELETE or GET requests via the browsers webdeveloper tools, using a http tool, or create your websites with ajax-requests and/or forms sending the requests.
-Read the source code to find the routes or continue with the exercise.
+Note that this is currently a route that responds JSON-Data (this is visible in the HTTP-Response-Headers).
+Also try to access the the other specified url-routes via the webbrowser by opening the url-routes.
+To get the browser to request the specified routes use the developer tools and find the "edit and resend" button available for a selected request header.

-Using the tool "httpie", try the http-requests for the CRUD operations:
+Using the tool "httpie", try the http-requests for the CRUD operations by using the following commands:

     http get localhost:3000/
     http post localhost:3000/item name=foo description=bar
     http put localhost:3000/item _id=5cf29e1911ed24467ee2f119 name=foo description="changed description"
     http delete localhost:3000/item _id=5cf29783fdb12e0b4391b1c2

-Also try to access the the specified url-routes via the webbrowser by opening the url-routes and then using the developer tools.

 While testing the different options, also monitor the webserver outputs, and changes in mongo using the find() command.

+You can now make POST, PUT, DELETE or GET requests via the browsers webdeveloper tools, using a http tool.
+You can use this example as a basis for creating your websites with ajax-requests and/or forms sending requests.

 #### How to continue:

-This example has demonstrated how connect a webserver to a database, how the javascript-server can access it and make it available via http using url-routes.
-To follow up with connecting forms to the server see:
+This example demonstrated how to connect a webserver to a database, how the javascript-server can access it and make it available via http using url-routes.
+To follow up with forms that call the server see:

 https://github.com/streuselcake/jslab/tree/master/webserver-express/database-mongodb-createform

 https://github.com/streuselcake/jslab/tree/master/webserver-express/request-form

-From a different perspective, this example demonstrates how to create a basic api.
-It responds with json data ready to use by the client page.
-To follow up with connecting a webpage to the api via ajax see:
+From a different perspective, this example demonstrated how to create a basic api.
+It responded with json data ready to use by a client-Skript.
+To follow up with connecting a webpage to the api using ajax see:

 https://github.com/streuselcake/jslab/tree/master/webserver-express/database-mongodb-ajax